Understanding The New Regulations On Corded Window TreatmentsFebruary 19, 2019 12:52 pm

 Should you replace your window treatments?

 These regulations only affect window treatments manufactured after December 2018, and there is no recall on corded window treatments manufactured before December.
-However, if you have young children or have children who regularly visit your home, you should still upgrade your corded shades and blinds.
+This means blinds and shades in your home are expired.
+However, if you have children or have children who regularly visit your home, upgrading your home with cordless blinds or shutters is best.

-Some cordless shades life and lower via a bottom bar.
+Some cordless shades lift and lower via a bottom bar.

 Now is the perfect time to upgrade to a cordless window treatment, and Sunburst can help.
 Schedule your in-person consultation by calling 877-786-2877 or complete the form below, and we will show you a variety of cord-free and safer options.